 These fields are required in the F1002Z1 table.
 In some fields, blank is a value.
-Some of these fields are used to identify or control the transfer of consolidation information from the F1002Z1 table to the F1002 table.
+The system uses some fields to identify or control the transfer of consolidation information from the F1002Z1 table to the F1002 table.
 Values in the other fields are written to the F1002 table.